Free Dog Knitting Pattern: Fuzz the Scottie

 m1R | make 1 right increase |

-Since it's quite difficult—almost impossible—to count stitches when using this yarn, it's recommended to use a stitch marker to mark the beginning of each round.
-It's also helpful to jot down notes after finishing each round to keep track of your progress.
+Knitting with this yarn can be tricky.
+It can be quite difficult to count stitches when using it.
+Therefore, it’s recommended to use a stitch marker to mark the beginning of each round.
+It is also helpful to note your progress after finishing each round.

 Head